Madeleine Say

 … an itinerant picture in search of a place in a public collection.

-It Is fitting that William Strutt's massive historical painting Black Thursday, February 6th 1851 adorns the cover and is reproduced in this edition of The La Trobe Journal.
+The La Trobe Journal.
 The painting is considered to be the most important, and certainly the most valuable, of the La Trobe Picture Collection.
-Much reproduced and referenced in a substantial body of literature, the painting has attracted interest since it was first displayed in the Scandinavian Gallery, at the Haymarket, London in 1864.2
+Much reproduced and referenced in a substantial body of literature, the painting has attracted interest since it was first displayed in the Scandinavian Gallery, at the Haymarket, London in 1864.

-Carefully composed and precisely painted, the picture was considered by Strutt to be his “magnum opus'.3 He used the particularly Australian experience of a bushfire to produce a dramatic historical painting in the European tradition.
+3 He used the particularly Australian experience of a bushfire to produce a dramatic historical painting in the European tradition.
 William Strutt (1825–1915) arrived in Melbourne in July 1850, and the following February was his first experience of an Australian summer.
 While he did not directly experience the fires of “Black Thursday”, he wrote vividly in his journal of the heat, dust and eerie effect of dense smoke on the city.
 The painting is a curious mixture of the representational and the contrived.
 This is apparent in many aspects of the work, for example in the realistic depiction of the birds and animals, contrasted with the contrivance of their composition into a memento mori arrangement in the foreground of the painting.

-Strutt always intended this instructional work should be included in a public collection, and the painting's sheer size and dramatic subject matter certainly made it unsuitable for a domestic setting.4 It took until 1954, almost one hundred years after completion, for the painting celebrating a major episode in Victorian history to finally find a home in a public collection.
+Strutt always intended this instructional work should be included in a public collection, and the painting's sheer size and dramatic subject matter certainly made it unsuitable for a domestic setting.

 A colonial picture in search of a patron

-When first displayed in London Black Thursday“…was much admired and got some excellent press notices,” as Strutt noted in his memoirs.5 Indeed, a selection of these notices was reprinted in the Melbourne newspaper, the Weekly Age, in September 1864.
-The editor urged: “The proper destination of this … really historical picture, is the colony itself, where it should be preserved in any public collection as a memorial of a terrible incident in colonial annals'.6
+Weekly Age, in September 1864.
+The editor urged: “The proper destination of this … really historical picture, is the colony itself, where it should be preserved in any public collection as a memorial of a terrible incident in colonial annals'.

 28

 While much admired, the painting failed to find a buyer.
 A group of former Victorian colonists now residing in London planned to purchase the painting, raising the money by subscription, and send it to the Melbourne Gallery.
-As part of this plan Edward Wilson (1813–1878), the one-time editor of the Argus, wrote to Strutt offering to hang the painting in his dining room in Kent and thus bring it to the attention of his (presumably wealthy) visitors.9
+As part of this plan Edward Wilson (1813–1878), the one-time editor of the

-There was a moment of high drama when “Black Thursday most unfortunately fell on to the dinner table”, but fortunately, neither the guests nor the painting were hurt.10 Strutt was asking the paltry sum of £300 for the painting, but Wilson was unable to raise this amount, even by subscription.
+10 Strutt was asking the paltry sum of £300 for the painting, but Wilson was unable to raise this amount, even by subscription.
 This seems extraordinary, considering the personal fortunes that had been made during the gold rush or from pastoral life in the colonies.

-James Smith (1820–1910), journalist and art critic, was a champion of the campaign.
-In a letter to the Argus he writes that £60 has already been subscribed towards the purchase of the painting, and remarks: “The artist, I am informed, is willing to take £200 for the picture.
-At that price, I believe it would yield him something less … than the wages of a colour-grinder.'11
+Argus he writes that £60 has already been subscribed towards the purchase of the painting, and remarks: “The artist, I am informed, is willing to take £200 for the picture.
+At that price, I believe it would yield him something less … than the wages of a colour-grinder.'

 Black Thursday begins its Australian Odyssey

 Nothing came of these proposals.
 In 1880 James Smith became a Trustee of the Public Library, Museum and National Gallery.
 Soon afterwards he visited Strutt in his English studio and viewed the painting.
 The two men had corresponded for a number of years during their campaign to have the picture placed in the Melbourne Gallery.
-Now as a trustee Smith probably thought he could finally influence the Gallery to purchase the painting.12
+Now as a trustee Smith probably thought he could finally influence the Gallery to purchase the painting.

 However, very soon after Smith's visit the painting was finally sold.
 It was included in a consignment of Strutt's paintings bought by H.J.
 Johnstone for E. J. Wivell of Adelaide.
 The full extent of the partnership between Henry Johnstone (1835–1907) and Edward Wivell (c.1835–1909) is uncertain, but the relationship continued for many years.
 As Johnstone and “Wyvil” they had exhibited a collection of photographs at the 1856 Victorian Exhibition of Art.
 Johnstone, a photographer and painter, is better known as a partner in Johnstone & O'Shannessy photographic studio.
 In the 1870s Johnstone left Melbourne for London where he focused on a career as a painter.
 Wivell had left Melbourne for Adelaide in the 1860s.
 Here he operated a number of business ventures, including a dancing academy and photographic studio.
 In 1880 Wivell became the proprietor of the leading commercial art gallery in Rundle Street which displayed art works and prints.
-Wivell was the agent for Johnstone's paintings, promoting his works on colonial subjects.13
+Wivell was the agent for Johnstone's paintings, promoting his works on colonial subjects.

-Johnstone negotiated the price of £260 for Black Thursday.14 There is no record of Wivell's reaction to its inclusion in the consignment, which included other rather more saleable paintings by Strutt on religious themes.
+14 There is no record of Wivell's reaction to its inclusion in the consignment, which included other rather more saleable paintings by Strutt on religious themes.
 By 1883 it was being displayed at Wivell's Art Gallery in Adelaide.
-Immediately the Melbourne Argus reported the arrival of the “fine picture “Black Thursday” in Adelaide, and sourly reported that “it is greatly to be regretted that it
+Immediately the Melbourne

 29

-In April 1883 the South Australian Advertiser reported that “Mr Wivell has disposed of Strutt's celebrated picture “Black Thursday” to Mr George Hamilton for the sum of £2,000.
-The picture will be lent for exhibition at the National Art Gallery.'16 It is doubtful whether there was any truth in this report, and the sale never appears to have been finalised.
-Wivell continued to be listed as the owner when the painting was displayed at various venues in New South Wales and Victoria until 1901, and the price for the painting was never listed above £500.17
+16 It is doubtful whether there was any truth in this report, and the sale never appears to have been finalised.
+Wivell continued to be listed as the owner when the painting was displayed at various venues in New South Wales and Victoria until 1901, and the price for the painting was never listed above £500.

 Almost immediately the painting arrived in Australia Wivell transported it to Victoria for public display.
 It was the drawcard for the exhibition of “high class works of art by eminent artists” organised by Wivell at the Athenaeum in Collins Street, Melbourne, in 1883.
 Admission was one shilling.
 Wivell printed a 24 page pamphlet for the exhibition.
-This included extracts from the Argus and the South Australian Advertiser extolling the importance of the painting and, cheekily, the reprint of a letter from Strutt to the South Australian Advertiser.
-“Though this picture has been a labor of love to me, and also a pecuniary loss, I shall rejoice to hear that Mr Wivell has obtained £2,000 for it, which is certainly not above its value.'18
+This included extracts from the

 There appears to be an element of inter-colony rivalry in Wivell's gamesmanship.
 However, despite being displayed at least four times in Victoria and New South Wales the painting still failed to find a buyer.

-In 1893 the Quiz and Lantern, a South Australian newspaper, noted that a farewell concert was to be held in the Town Hall for Mr E. J. Wivell, who was described as: “well known in Adelaide … and … the possessor of the historical paintings, “Black Thursday” and “The Explorer'.19 This development induced another attempt by public figures to find a home for the painting in a State gallery collection.
+Quiz and Lantern, a South Australian newspaper, noted that a farewell concert was to be held in the Town Hall for Mr E. J. Wivell, who was described as: “well known in Adelaide … and … the possessor of the historical paintings, “Black Thursday” and “The Explorer'.

-In 1902 Thomas Gill (1849–1923), a collector of Australiana and governor of the South Australian Public Library, Museum and Art Gallery, wrote a letter of protest to the President of the Public Library Board of South Australia.
-His request for the Gallery to purchase Black Thursday had been rejected.
-The board had undiplomatically advised Gill that Black Thursday was regarded as “unfit to be associated with the Masterpieces and other considerable works of art at present in the Art Gallery.”
+Black Thursday was regarded as “unfit to be associated with the Masterpieces and other considerable works of art at present in the Art Gallery.”
 In his letter Gill stated that the painting was for sale at the “small amount of £250” from Mr Wivell, who “intended to take his unsold pictures, including “Black Thursday” to Perth Western Australia'.
-Gill concluded: “It cannot depreciate in value, and its removal to another State would, in my humble opinion, be a reproach to South Australia.'20
+Gill concluded: “It cannot depreciate in value, and its removal to another State would, in my humble opinion, be a reproach to South Australia.'

 It is not known if Wivell ever made good his threat to leave South Australia, but sometime between 1902 and 1912 he finally sold the painting to a Mr W. S. Smith of Adelaide.
 At this time the painting was removed from public view until it was listed for sale by the Adelaide firm of Theodore Bruce Auctions in 1954.